 Cleopatra also felt so threatened by half-sister Arsinoe, who seemed destined to gain a share of power, that she had her executed.
 Cunning Cleopatra also had a way of getting her lovers to do her bidding, as Mark Antony was deployed in the murder of Arsinoe.

 Caracalla Murdered His Brother Greta To Avoid Being Co-Roman Emperors

 The joint rule of Roman Emperors Carcalla and his younger brother Geta lasted less than a year from the time their father Septimus Severus died in 211 CE.
 Rumor has it, the two even considered splitting the country in two in order to avoid civil war.
 Several attempts to reconcile the brothers failed until their mother, Julia Domna, was enlisted as peacemaker.
 The boys gathered at her apartment in Rome for a meeting designed to let the water flow under the bridge and bring unity to the sibling rulers.
-Instead, Carcalla had Geta slain by guards, and Geta died in his mother’s arms.
-Carcalla continued his rampage from there, killing an estimated 20,000 people he claimed were co-conspirators in a rival power play Geta had been staging before his political assassination.
+Instead, Carcalla had Geta slain by guards and left to die in his mother’s arms.
+Carcalla continued his rampage, killing an estimated 20,000 people he claimed were co-conspirators in a rival power play Geta had attempted to stage before his political assassination.

 Artaxerxes II And Cyrus The Younger Hashed It Out On The Battlefield